alexeyschepin/log_parser/README.md

 ```

 ## TODO
+1. Fix simplecov.
+It doesn't show the correct result
-1. Add validation to LogParser for file format
+2. Add validation to LogParser for file format